The Magic Roundabout (film): Plot

-Dougal the well-meaning, but greedy Skye Terrier places a nail in the road to pop a sweet cart's tyre, planning to nibble on the sweets himself.
-After the driver goes for help, Dougal accidentally crashes the cart into the roof of the Magic Roundabout at the village.
-The cart explodes where the damage causes the Roundabout to spin out of control as an ice wizard flies out and freezes the roundabout over, trapping repairman Mr Rusty, Dougal's young owner Florence, and two other children named Coral and Basil within an icy cell.
-Horrified, Dougal and his friends, Brian the cynical snail, Ermintrude the opera-singing cow and Dylan the hippie rabbit, summon the jack-in-the-box-like wizard Zebedee for help.
+Dougal, a well-meaning, yet greedy Skye Terrier, places a nail in the road to spike a sweets cart's tyre, intending to enjoy the sweets himself.
+When the driver leaves to seek help, Dougal inadvertently crashes the cart into the roof of the village's Magic Roundabout.
+The resulting explosion damages the structure, causing it spin uncontrollably until an ice wizard flies out and freezes it solid, trapping repairman Mr Rusty, Dougal's young owner Florence, and two other children, Coral and Basil inside an icy prison.
+Alarmed, Dougal joins his friends - Brian the cynical snail, Ermintrude the opera-singing cow and Dylan the hippie rabbit- in summoning Zebedee, a jack-in-the-box-like wizard, for help.

-Zebedee explains that the roundabout acted as a barrier to keep his evil counterpart Zeebad imprisoned to prevent him from freezing the world that he once did before.
-Because Zeebad is released, he can work his icy magic again.
-However, by retrieving three enchanted diamonds and slotting them on the roundabout, Zeebad will be re-imprisoned, and his magic will be reversed.
-But if Zeebad claims them first, he will use them to freeze the sun.
-Zebedee mentions that one of the diamonds is supposedly hidden on the roundabout while the other two are hidden at separate locations far beyond the village, and sends Dougal and his friends travel onboard Train, a magical locomotive, to retrieve them.
-Meanwhile after escaping, Zeebad discovers a Foot guard animatronic, Soldier Sam, that was catapulted from the roundabout when it froze over and animates him to help him find the diamonds.
-After the gang camp in the mountains that night, Dougal, while left outside, strays far, and he is untimely abducted by Zeebad.
-A European moose leads the gang to Zeebad's lair, where Ermintrude rescues Dougal from his prison.
-Zeebad pursues them, but Zebedee is summoned to duel the evil wizard.
-However, Zeebad defeats him by freezing him on the cliff and collapses it, causing him to fall into the abyss.
+Zebedee explains that the roundabout served as a barrier to keep his evil counterpart, Zeebad, imprisoned and to prevent him from freezing the world as he once did before.
+Now that Zeebad is free, he can work his icy magic again.
+To stop him, three enchanted diamonds must be slotted into the roundabout to re-imprison Zeebad and reverse his magic.
+If Zeebad claims them first however, he will use them to freeze the sun.
+One diamond is said to be hidden on the roundabout while the other two are located far beyond the village.
+Zebedee sends Dougal and his friends aboard Train, a magical locomotive, to find them.
+After escaping, Zeebad comes across a Foot Guard animatronic named Soldier Sam, catapulted from the roundabout when it froze, and brings him to life to help him search for the diamonds.
+That night, while the gang camps in the mountains, Dougal wanders off and is suddenly abducted by Zeebad.
+Guided by a European moose, the gang finds Zeebad's lair, where Ermintrude frees Dougal from captivity.
+Zeebad gives chase, but Zebedee arrives to face him in a duel.
+In the end, Zeebad defeats him, freezing Zebedee on a cliff and causing it to collapse, sending him plunging into the abyss.